P. Chenchiah: New Creation

 He considered Christianity to have represented a new stage in the evolution of man; hence, with the power of the Holy Spirit, Christians can become one with Him, and so become a "new creature."
-He advocated his entire life the policy of "Christian policy"—to live Christ is to preach Christ.
-According to him, human history has begun a new revolutionary chapter in Jesus—the fact of Christ is the birth of a new order in creation; Christianity is not primarily a doctrine of salvation but the announcement of the advent of a new creative order in Jesus—The Christian is a new creation - The Holy Spirit is the new cosmic energy - the kingdom of God is the new order - the children of God, the new type that Christ had inaugurated.
+He advocated his entire life the policy of "Christian policy" - to live Christ is to preach Christ.
+According to him, human history has begun a new revolutionary chapter in Jesus - the fact of Christ is the birth of a new order in creation; Christianity is not primarily a doctrine of salvation but the announcement of the advent of a new creative order in Jesus - The Christian is a new creation - The Holy Spirit is the new cosmic energy - the kingdom of God is the new order - the children of God, the new type that Christ had inaugurated.

 He was baptized along with his father, when he was a boy and raised as a Christian from infancy; however, he believed that the Christian faith must be open to receive new insights from Indian culture.
 He felt uneasy with Western concept of Church and advocated for a new indigenized Christ-ism from the gospels, using his Hindu perspective.

 Criticism

-Critics pointed Chenchiah for giving undue weightage to the epic figures like Krishna and Ramaof Hinduism.
-Both Chenchiah and Kraemer differed the way Christian religion is differentiated with Christian faith.
+Critics pointed Chenchiah for giving undue weightage to the epic figures like Krishna and Rama of Hinduism.
+Both Chenchiah and Kraemer differed in the way Christian religion is differentiated with Christian faith.
 According to Chenchiah: